St James with Holy Trinity Church, Scarborough: History

 The church originated as a mission chapel to All Saints' Church, Scarborough, and was opened for worship on St James' Day, (25 July) 1885; at this time it seated about 200 people.
 It was founded by an honorary curate of All Saints' Church, F. Hartop Holt, and much of its cost was provided by his aunt, the widow of the engineer James Nasmyth.
 The chapel was designed by the Lancaster firm of architects, Paley, Austin and Paley.
 In 1893 work started on enlarging the church to seat about 350 people by adding two aisles.
 At the same time the vicar's vestry was added and the porch was enlarged.
 The extensions were designed by the same architects.
 The church was consecrated on 24 July 1894 by the Most Revd William Maclagan, Archbishop of York, as a parish church dedicated to Saint James.
 In 1990 its benefice was united with that of Holy Trinity Church, which had closed in the 1980s, and was rededicated as the Parish Church of St James with Holy Trinity by the Most Revd John Habgood, the Archbishop of York.

+Present day

+St James stands in the evangelical Anglican tradition.
+As of 2024, it is united with the Church of St Columba, Scarborough as the benefice of Scarborough Saint Columba and Saint James with Holy Trinity.
+The parish is in the Archdeaconry of The East Riding of the Diocese of York.